Ejmi11/project/README.md

     return "{" + "\"ip" + "\""+":"+ " " + "\"" + address.split(":")[0] + "\"" + "}" + "\n";

 to run the application:  mvn quarkus:dev

+After this we call http://127.0.0.1:8080/show_my_ip And we get the IP address of the caller as JSON format.